 Any Questions by Marie-Louise Gay

-Marie-Louise Gay shares with children about how to get ideas for a story, then how to write a story.
+Marie-Louise Gay shares with children about how to get ideas for a story and writing a story.
 It’s an interactive experience because you get to write part of a story, too.
 Beautifully illustrated with watercolor and ink.

 Idea Jar by Adam Lehrhaupt, illustrated by Deb Pilutti

-Picture Books (Mentor Texts) About Plotting and Drafting a Story
+Picture Books (Mentor Texts) About Writing a Story

 Little Red Writing by Joan Holub, illustrated by Melissa Sweet